Columbus man arrested after Youngstown chase - NewsBreak

 Kaylen Gabbidon, 22, is expected to be arraigned Friday in municipal on a charge of failure to comply with the order or signal of a police officer.

-Reports said Gabbidon was the driver of a car that police stopped about 7:55 p.m. at East Midlothian Boulevard and Elbertus Avenue for traveling in the middle of the road.How to watch Thursday’s Bengals-Dolphins game for free
+Reports said Gabbidon was the driver of a car that police stopped about 7:55 p.m. at East Midlothian Boulevard and Elbertus Avenue for traveling in the middle of the road.Trumbull County woman jailed on child endangering charge

 Officers could smell marijuana when Gabbidon rolled down the windows, reports said, and police told him to put the car in park.